manueldidonna/comic2books/README.md

   </a>
   <h1 align="center">Comic2Books</h1>
   <p align="center">
-    A macOS application to convert manga/comics into EPUB for Apple Books or any e-reader device.
+   A macOS application to convert manga and comics into EPUB format for Apple Books and other e-reader devices
   </p>
    <img src="art/home-screen.png" alt="Home Screen">
 </div>